bobrykilya/nextjs-todo-app/README.md

-Todo application as a pet-project with Next.js and FSD methodology
+ITodo application as a pet-project with Next.js, FSD methodology, style.modules, clsx, TurboPack